 We all know an attractive window dressing design can turn a passer-by into a customer, and that it’s important to reach out to the right audience, but how do we get the best bang for our buck and ensure favourable returns?
-The difference between a good window dressing and an excellent window dressing can be as easy as making a few simple adjustments.
+The difference between good window dressing and excellent window dressing can be as easy as making a few simple adjustments.

 We’ve pulled together some of the best secrets to help you create fantastic window dressing ideas, how to get the most out of shop window display props and some simple, but effective ways to get your customers through the door.

 1. Set out what you are trying to achieve

 Before you start dressing your window you need to know who your target audience is, what your budget is, what products or offers you want to push.
 Having a clear idea of this upfront will give you a direction, and ensure you’re not wasting time and money.